-For information regarding application and admission to the Master of Science in Education: School Building Leader and School District Leader program, please contact the office of Graduate Admissions at (585) 385-8161 or by e-mail at grad@sjfc.edu.
+For information regarding application and admission to the Master of Science in Education: School Building Leader and School District Leader program, please contact the office of Graduate Admissions at (585) 385-8161 or by email at grad@sjfc.edu.

-For specific information regarding the Master of Science in Education: School Building and School District Leader program, please contact Dr. Diane Reed at (585) 385-7250 or by e-mail at dreed@sifc.edu.
+For specific information regarding the Master of Science in Education: School Building and School District Leader program, please contact Dr. Diane Reed at (585) 385-7250 or by email at dreed@sjfc.edu.